Halcrow Stadium: History

 The plans to build a new greyhound stadium on a ten-acre site, west of Gretna were first instigated in 1983.
 The name Halcrow derives from Jim Halcrow a well-known Shetland accordionist.
 The construction was started by James Norman and sons as a replacement for the previous track at Raydale Park and the first race meeting took place in June 1986.

-Distances included 120, 300, 490 and 685 metres over a circumference of 380 metres, more recently distances of 280 and 470 metres were used.
+The original circumference of the track was 416 metres.
+Distances included 120, 300, 490 and 685 metres but later distances of 280 and 470 metres were used.
+The stadium was forced to suspend some racing in the Summer of 1987 due to a shortage of racing greyhounds.

 The racing remained independent and was not controlled by the Greyhound Board of Great Britain.
 Amenities included several bars, a hospitality suite and function rooms for parties, weddings and traditional music events.

+The stadium was also used for occasional concerts.

-The track was closed in April 2017.
+The track was closed in April 2017 and in 2021 was purchased by the Cunninghame Housing Association for the purposes of building new housing.